rainlanguage/arb-bot/DiagOrder.md

 - you need foundry installed on your machine for this process, as well as having `forge-std` lib for contract dependencies.
-- copy the `DiagOrder.sol` file below and put it in `./script` folder (or any other folder of your choice)
+- copy the `./diag/DiagOrder.sol` file below and put it in `./script` folder (or any other folder of your choice)
 - replace the import path with the location of `forge-std/src/Script.sol` on you disk.
 - replace the `to` address with the arb contract address on the desired network.
 - replace the `data` with the calldata without leading 0x taken from otel (hyperdx).